genner-lab/Molecular-Lab-Protocols/sterivex-dneasy-extraction.md

 # Protocols for eDNA extraction from Sterivex filters
 ### Rupert A. Collins :: December 2020

 This protocol is a simple DNA extraction method for ATL-buffer-preserved eDNA from Sterivex filters, and is similar to that of [Spens et al. (2017)](https://dx.doi.org/10.1111/2041-210X.12683).
 The inhibitor removal step is optional but recommended.
 A qPCR standard curve assay will indicate if inhibitors are present.
+A tutorial video accompanying this protocol can be found at [https://youtu.be/sLReBIjP-5k](https://youtu.be/sLReBIjP-5k).

 ### Before you start

 #### Kit required (manufacturers and part numbers are presented in Table 1 at the bottom):

 * DNeasy Blood & Tissue Kit
 * OneStep PCR Inhibitor Removal Kit (optional)